İlhan Erşahin: Bands and albums

-Ersahin's next two releases both revisited musical terrain he had explored with Wax Poetic.
-For the first time, Ersahin chose to include himself in the group's name, calling his even more personal tribute to the city he loved, "Ilhan Ersahin's Istanbul Sessions."
-For a 2009 art event being held in that city, Ersahin formed Istanbul Sessions with local players bassist Alp Ersonmez, drummer Turgut Alp Bekoglu, and percussionist Izzet Kizil.
-The one-off combo was so well received that they toured Europe and played in America and recorded an album the following year that reunited Ersahin with French trumpeter, Erik Truffaz.
+Erşahin's next two releases both revisited musical terrain he had explored with Wax Poetic.
+For the first time, Erşahin chose to include himself in the group's name, calling his even more personal tribute to the city he loved, "İlhan Erşahin's Istanbul Sessions."
+For a 2009 art event being held in that city, Erşahin formed Istanbul Sessions with local players bassist Alp Ersonmez, drummer Turgut Alp Bekoglu, and percussionist Izzet Kizil.
+The one-off combo was so well received that they toured Europe and played in America and recorded an album the following year that reunited Erşahin with French trumpeter, Erik Truffaz.
 Istanbul Session' next release, "Night Rider," (2011) blended a cosmopolitan electro feel with its improvised jazz.
 Le Monde said, "Hear this!
 Jazz has changed form."
 Jazzwise Magazine described Istanbul Sessions as "...a highly distinctive new sound that connects the dense modal funk of Miles Davis' Agartha group with the dervish whirl of Turkish and middle-eastern melodies and spikes it with a potent shot of dub electronics."
 Writer Eli Dvorkin of Flavorwire saw Istanbul Sessions perform in Istanbul and described what he called a quintessential hometown gig: "A sold-out crowd at Babylon, one of Istanbul's best live-music clubs.
 The rapturous response from the hometown crowd, which eventually spilled out onto the narrow streets and ancient cobblestones of the Beyoglu neighborhood, elevated the show to a plane somewhere above an ordinary Saturday night."
-Such projects led to Ersahin being described as "the driving force behind the new Turkish jazz," by world music site, Gladys Palmera.
+Such projects led to Erşahin being described as "the driving force behind the new Turkish jazz," by world music site, Gladys Palmera.
 Istanbul Sessions performed in Turkey at the 2012 Jazz in Ramadan festival and at 2013's Babylon Soundgarden Festival.

-Next in his homages to his urban inspirations came "Ilhan Ersahin's Afternoons in Rio" (2011).
-This time round, he assembled a group of mostly local Sao Paulo and Rio de Janeiro musicians including Mamelo Sound System's Lurdez da Luz and Rodrigo Brandao, Thalma de Freitas, Junio Barreto, China, Kassin, Fernando Catatau and Nina Becker.
-The website Sounds and Colors described it as "a certain style of music that is becoming more and more prevalent in Sao Paulo (i.e. the noirish-take on samba perfected by CéU), as well as showing musical links between New York and Sao Paulo and allowing for a number of very talented Brazilian musicians to get their chance to shine outside of their country."
+Next in his homages to his urban inspirations came "İlhan Erşahin's Afternoons in Rio" (2011).
+This time round, he assembled a group of mostly local São Paulo and Rio de Janeiro musicians including Mamelo Sound System's Lurdez da Luz and Rodrigo Brandao, Thalma de Freitas, Junio Barreto, China, Kassin, Fernando Catatau and Nina Becker.
+The website Sounds and Colors described it as "a certain style of music that is becoming more and more prevalent in São Paulo (i.e. the noirish-take on samba perfected by CéU), as well as showing musical links between New York and São Paulo and allowing for a number of very talented Brazilian musicians to get their chance to shine outside of their country."

-Ersahin's horn has become identified with a modal style of jazz, combining the influence of the cool Nordic sound to the minor-key strains of Istanbul and the quirky funk of the East Village, Manhattan.
-Continuing his work as a songwriter with Brazilian links, in 2011 Ersahin co-wrote a track called "Six Minutos," with Brazilian vocalist Otto for his album, "Certa Manha Acordei de Sonhos Intranquilos."
-In 2012 Ersahin also co-wrote the song " Like This," with top Brazilian singer, Tulipa Ruiz.
+Erşahin's horn has become identified with a modal style of jazz, combining the influence of the cool Nordic sound to the minor-key strains of Istanbul and the quirky funk of the East Village, Manhattan.
+Continuing his work as a songwriter with Brazilian links, in 2011 Erşahin co-wrote a track called "Six Minutos," with Brazilian vocalist Otto for his album, "Certa Manha Acordei de Sonhos Intranquilos."
+In 2012 Erşahin also co-wrote the song " Like This," with top Brazilian singer, Tulipa Ruiz.